 Present.
 Proactive.
 Protecting.

 I will show up.
 I will ask questions.
-I will make sure residents understand what is happening before decisions are made — not after.
-Every community.
-Every resident.
+I will make sure residents know what is happening before decisions are made — not after.

 I will always show up.
 I will always fight for the Mountain District.